MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/tutorial-global-distribution.md

 }
 ```

-* All PUT, POST and DELETE requests must go to the indicated write URI
+* All PUT, POST, and DELETE requests must go to the indicated write URI
 * All GETs and other read-only requests (for example queries) may go to any endpoint of the client's choice

 Write requests to read-only regions will fail with HTTP error code 403 ("Forbidden").